tytydraco/yessleep/out/I_found_a_sheet_of_paper_from_1528_with_a_list_of_dates_for_anomalous_events_written_on_it_The_list_goes_up_to_2029_Final_update.md

 The agent pulled the trigger.
 The cultist tumbled to the floor.
 With a look more straight faced than what would seem normal, the agent dragged mr. cultist into the portal.
 The cultist was frozen, mumbling on his way.
 A minute later, the agent stepped back out of the portal.
 To my delight, she told us she was going to get us out of here.

-She walked us downstairs.
+She walked us down the stairs.
 Once we got to the living room, she blew a hole into the wall between the front door and the window.
 She stepped through the hole and we followed.
 Lights flashed through the fog, but no one was making any noise.
 The agent stood close to us and pulled out her phone.
 Teeth were sticking out of the screen.

 "What… in the… what is happening here?" the agent asked herself.